CBIIT/INS-ETL/README.md

 2) All files start with the type of data in the file, case sensitive.
 For example: type 'patent' has files 'patent_application.tsv' and 'patent_grant.tsv', not 'granted_patent.tsv' or 'Patent_application.tsv'.
 Any filename-level annotation is to be done after the beginning of the filename is the type of data in the file.
 3) These are tab delimited files.

+NOTE0: For manually curated data, if copy/pasting was involved, there may be some characters that don't display properly, they may look like this '�'.
+These need to be addressed by hand.
+Take care when preparing manually curated data, in general.

+NOTE1: Sometimes automatically gathered data isn't perfect, sometimes there are sparse or ill-formatted rows that can usually be safely removed.
+From experience, these are very rare.

 ### Load Data into Neo4j
 Run following command to load data into neo4j database (under data_loading folder):